Atomic-Buy/Atomic-Buy/doc/design.md

 Every user (both merchants and customers) must have an identity keypair in Judge, similar to other blockchain systems.
 Judge utilizes two types of tokens: the execution token (`eToken`) and the deposit token (`dToken`). `eToken` is used to pay for Judge's execution costs (akin to gas fees in Ethereum), while `dToken` is used as a security deposit.
 There is no strict distinction between `eToken` and `dToken`; a single token can serve both purposes.
 Every call to Judge incurs a transaction fee payable in `eToken`.

-### Interface

-For the data commitment phase, Judge provides the following interfaces to merchants:
-- **Create a store**: A merchant deposits some `dToken` and opens a store.
-- **Close a store**: The store is closed, and all contents from this store are set to "removed".
-The security deposit is locked for a buffer period until all potential cases are settled.
-- **Withdraw a store**: After the buffer period, the merchant can withdraw the remaining deposit.
-- **Upload content**: A merchant uploads the content commitment along with the corresponding data to Judge.
-A content commitment must be attached to a store owned by the merchant.
-- **Remove content**: The content state is set to "removed".

-For the challenge phase, Judge provides:
-- **Sue a store**: Any user can submit challenge evidence (`CE`) and the store they wish to sue.
-Judge verifies the evidence, and if valid, initiates a new case and starts a timer for the merchant to defend themselves.
-If the timer expires, the security deposit is slashed, and the user is compensated according to a preset configuration.
-- **Defend a case**: The store owner defends the case using `PoD`.

-> For more implementation detail, please check [Judge Design](./judge_contract.md).